ThisIsPIRI/classroom-timer/readme.md

 If you want the variable subjects to cyclically enter the timetable, write "cycle" right before "end".
 The case doesn't matter.
 Because of this, the word "cycle" can't be used as the name of a variable subject.

 ### menuURL
 menuURL is simple: write menuURL, the URL to fetch the menu from(including the protocol - http://), and the necessary 'end'.
+If you want the year and month added at the end of the URL, write 'addDate' before the URL.
+The case doesn't matter.
+Because of this, the word 'addDate' can't be used as a menuURL.

 ### backgrounds
 Under the last section, backgrounds, you write the name of the background image, the color of texts when they are enabled over the background, the color of them when they're disabled and the optional person/organization/whatever to credit the image to.
 The file must be in the same directory as the HTML.